Love is the only sane and satisfactory answer to the problem of human existence. — Erich Fromm

 Research has shown that the quality of our intimate relationships is the single most important factor in our health and well-being.
 In other words, when our relationships don’t work, we hurt.
 If your relationship with your spouse, partner, family — or even with yourself — is not satisfying, it’s no wonder you feel frustrated, stuck, anxious or depressed.

 Therapy can make a difference.
-As a Licensed Marriage and Family Therapist (LMFT), I help couples, individuals and parents gain deeper understanding of their relationships, connect with their core feelings and beliefs, make changes and feel better.
+As a Licensed Marriage and Family Therapist (LMFT), I help couples and individuals gain deeper understanding of their relationships, connect with their core feelings and beliefs, make changes and feel better.

 My approach to therapy involves working with adults and young adults to assist them in seeing and experiencing things a different way — to open up to new perspectives and possibilities.
 For couples, counseling can lead to feeling more loved, loving, respected and understood.
 Individuals can steer their lives in a more fulfilling direction, and parents can gain insight about how to foster the family relationships they desire.